Definition of Exaggeration

-But thirty thousand to the rest
+But thirty thousand to the rest.”

 Andrew Marvell has employed exceptional exaggeration in this excerpt to praise his beloved.
-His purpose of using this literary device is to lay emphasis on his point rather than deception.
+His purpose of using this literary device is to lay emphasis on his point, rather than deception.

 Function of Exaggeration

-The function of any type of exaggeration, whether it is overstatement or hyperbole, is to lay emphasis and stress on the given idea, action, feature or feeling by overstating it.
+The function of any type of exaggeration, whether it is overstatement or hyperbole, is to lay emphasis and stress on the given idea, action, feature, or feeling by overstating it.
 Through exaggeration, writers describe an action or a feature in a remarkable and heightened manner.
-Sometimes, they also use it sarcastically and ironically to bring humor in their works.
+Sometimes, they also use it sarcastically and ironically to bring humor to their works.
 In poetry, on the other hand, poets use it by adding images, similes and metaphors.